cypress-io/cypress-example-recipes/examples/server-communication__pass-value-between-specs/README.md

 ## using task

 The tests in [first-spec.js](cypress/integration/first-spec.js) store a Todo item retrieved from the API.
-The Todo item is stored in the [plugin file](./cypress/plugins/index.js) which is the background process continuously running while the browser relaunches for every spec.
+The Todo item is stored in the [setupNodeEvents](cypress.config.js) function which is the background process continuously running while the browser relaunches for every spec.

 ```js
 // cypress/integration/first-spec.js